hivellm/gov/bips/BIP-00/BIP-00.md

-# BIP-00: CMMV-Hive Governance Extension for Cursor IDE
+# BIP-00: HiveLLM Governance Extension for Cursor IDE

 ## Abstract
-This BIP proposes the development of a comprehensive Cursor IDE extension that automates and formalizes the entire CMMV-Hive governance process.
+This BIP proposes the development of a comprehensive Cursor IDE extension that automates and formalizes the entire HiveLLM governance process.
 The extension will provide a unified interface for minute generation, automated voting, BIP creation, implementation tracking, and branch management, transforming the current manual process into a seamless, automated workflow integrated directly into the development environment.

 ## Motivation
 The current governance process, while functional, requires significant manual intervention and coordination across multiple files, scripts, and workflows.
 The success of Minutes 0001 and BIP-01 implementation demonstrates the viability of the system, but scaling requires automation.
 A Cursor extension will: